leaot/leaot.github.io/_posts/2023-04-18-barenblatt.md

 After that, equation (1.2) can be represented as

 $$
 \nabla p = - \mu d^{-2} \mathbf{u}; \mathbf{u} = - (\kappa/\mu) \nabla p; \kappa = d^2/f.
 (1.5)
 $$

 Relation (1.2) describes the Darcy filtration law (named after the French engineer A. Darcy, who established it experimentally in 1856).
-The value k is called permeability (it has the dimension of area, does not depend on the properties of the liquid, and is a purely geometric characteristic of a porous medium).
+The value $\kappa$ is called permeability (it has the dimension of area, does not depend on the properties of the liquid, and is a purely geometric characteristic of a porous medium).

 If instead of $\rho$ we consider the true pressure in the liquid